aeyobd/dwarfs/thesis/discussion.md

 @klimentowski2007, @klimentowski2009.

 In summary, while there is some theoretical reasons why exponential spheroidal stellar profiles may form, the emperical sucess of an exponential law still requires explanations.
 Deviations from this exponential thus test wether this exponential law is indeed near-universal or if other ingredients in the formation and history of dwarf galaxies may be responsible for changes from the empirical expectation.

+## Alternatives to exponential profiles

+- elmegreen+hunter2006: Discuss the formation of double exponentials in disk galaxies.
+While a simpler idealized / Semi-analytic model of star formation, show that assuming exponentail gas and KS-relation with SF threshhold, that reduction of turbulance (driven by a number of processes) in outer disk leads to a steeper decline in SFR as crossing the critical SF threshold becomes less likely.

 # Understanding the extended density profiles of dwarf galaxies